-- 2. The section of the draft performance audit entitled "Suitability Determination Key Control Evidence Documentation" is erroneous.
-Indeed, it is inapposite, because the top of page 2 of the draft performance audit states specifically that the Human Resource Secretary and Director of Human Resources make a determination of suitability, then complete a form to document both employees and volunteers and log that the process is completed into a database.
+The section of the draft performance audit entitled "Suitability Determination Key Control Evidence Documentation" is erroneous.
+Indeed, it is inapposite, because the bottom of page 3 of the draft performance audit states specifically that the District makes a determination of suitability as to its www.seafordbluejays.org volunteers and employees.
 In other words, (i) not only does the draft performance audit state that we made a suitability determination in each case, (ii) such a determination was made in each case, and (iii) we documented making such a determination in each case.
+And, we have no relevant contractors as explained below.
 Thus, this finding is erroneous.
-Moreover, in each situation among the 28 employees and one volunteer where it was alleged that there was inadequate documentation, the draft performance audit is misleading.
+Moreover, in each situation among the employees and volunteers alleging inadequate documentation, the draft performance audit is misleading.
 It states that there was "inadequate documentation."
 This is a misnomer because there was a clean CBC or statutory exemption in each case.
-The reference to "inadequate documentation" presumably refers to a lacking determination of suitability, which, as referenced previously, is incorrect. - The section entitled "CBC Records Retention/Existence" is erroneous.
-We provided to missing employee CBC's.
-We also provided the same in hardcopy to him the following week.
-We still have all 11 CBC's. - 4.
-The section entitled "Aged Receipt of CBC Records" is erroneous.
-There is no specification in Delaware Code that mandates a deadline by when the CBC must be returned to a school district.
-We are not responsible for delays at SBI.
-Rather, we are permitted by law to do exactly what we do- let people start working after they have undergone the fingerprinting process.
-See 31 Del.
-C. §309(c)(7).
+The reference to "inadequate documentation" presumably refers to a lacking determination of suitability, which, as referenced previously, is incorrect.
+Moreover, on September 8 and September 9, 2021, from my office sent to the Auditor's Office the requested suitability forms for volunteers and employees at issue.
+Furthermore, as explained multiple times to representatives of the Auditor's Office, all of our volunteers also are employees, so they had compliant CBC's on file (or were exempt due to continuous employment or the five-year rule) in their capacity as employees.